Red Varieties for 2020

 *New* Stump of the World (80 days) A potato leaf, large red beefsteak, sweet, meaty and juicy, with a rich old-fashioned tomato flavour.
 Indeterminate.

-Stupice (50-60 days) A 2 inch plum shaped fruit which grows in clusters.
+SOLD OUT Stupice (50-60 days) A 2 inch plum shaped fruit which grows in clusters.
 A Czechoslovakian heirloom which is good for eating fresh, in salads or for drying.
 Very early and continues to produce all season.
 Excellent flavour.
 Indeterminate.

 Teton de Venus (65 - 75 days) We have grown this variety for over fifteen years and use it for salsa and sauces.
 The excellent sweet taste, however, means that it often finds its way into salads as well.
 The large paste-type fruit is juicy and the large plant is very productive.
 Indeterminate.

-*New* Thai Pink Egg (75 days) An heirloom from Thailand, true pink, firm, oval salad-size fruits with terrific flavour and abundant production.
+SOLD OUT *New* Thai Pink Egg (75 days) An heirloom from Thailand, true pink, firm, oval salad-size fruits with terrific flavour and abundant production.
 Does well in hot humid weather.
 Great for snacking and salads.
 Indeterminate.

-*New* Tonodose des Conores (75 days) This rare French heirloom cherry tomato has very dark red fruit.
+SOLD OUT *New* Tonodose des Conores (75 days) This rare French heirloom cherry tomato has very dark red fruit.
 The large plants are very productive and the fruit are sweet.
 Extremely rare.
 Indeterminate.

 *New* Xiaoyangzao Mid-season.
 A bit larger and denser than a cherry tomato; oval-shaped, red with intense flavour.
 Good for sun-dried tomatoes.
 Supposedly translates as ‘small seed’ or ‘small life.’
 Indeterminate.